Thomas Robsahm

 Born in Arendal on 29 April 1964, Robsahm is the son of actors Ugo Tognazzi and Margarete Robsahm, and is married to screenwriter and actress Silje Holtet.

-Robsahm has produced a large number of documentaries and short films.
-Films he has directed include the crime drama Svarte pantere (1992), and Myggen (1996), a documentary about Norwegian footballer Erik Mykland.
+Robsahm has produced a large number of films, documentaries and short films, including "The Worst Person in the World", "Loveable", "Hope", "The Angel" and "Dancing Queen".
+Films he has directed include "a-ha The Movie", the drama Svarte pantere (1992), Myggen (1996), a documentary about Norwegian footballer Erik Mykland.
 His 1999 comedy S.O.S. was awarded the Amanda Award for best Norwegian film.

 In 2009 he produced Angel, directed by Margreth Olin.
 He produced three films directed by Joachim Trier; Louder Than Bombs in 2015, Thelma in 2017, and The Worst Person in the World in 2021.